quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Path Maximum Transmission Unit

-The Path Maximum Transmission Unit (PMTU) is the maximum size of the entire IP packet including the IP header, UDP header, and UDP payload.
-The UDP payload includes the QUIC packet header, protected payload, and any authentication fields.
+The Path Maximum Transmission Unit (PMTU) is the maximum size of the entire underlying packet, including underlying protocol headers.
+In the conventional case of UDP over IP, this includes the IP header, UDP header, and UDP payload.
+The UDP payload in turn includes the QUIC packet header, protected payload, and any authentication fields.
 The PMTU can depend on path characteristics, and can therefore change over time.

-The largest UDP payload an endpoint sends at any given time is referred to as the endpoint's maximum packet size.
+The largest payload an endpoint sends at any given time is referred to as the endpoint's maximum packet size.
+This definition contrasts with the PMTU by not counting the size of the underlying headers.

 An endpoint SHOULD use DPLPMTUD ({{dplpmtud}}) or PMTUD ({{pmtud}}) to determine whether the path to a destination will support a desired maximum packet size